George Floyd protests in Los Angeles County, California: La Cañada Flintridge

 On May 31, hundreds of protesters gathered at the intersection of Angeles Crest Highway and Foothill Boulevard in La Cañada Flintridge.

 La Crescenta-Montrose

 On June 1, around 20 people protested at Demoret Park in La Crescenta-Montrose.
 The next day, around 100 additional protesters gathered at the same location.
 On June 6, hundreds gathered to continue speaking out against racial injustice and police brutality in a largely peaceful protest.

 La Puente

 On June 3, hundreds of people protested at the intersection of Hacienda Boulevard and Amar Road in La Puente, chanting, "No Justice, No Peace."

 La Verne

 On June 3, hundreds of people gathered outside La Verne City Hall, including Mayor Tim Hepburn.

 Lakewood

 On June 5, a group of roughly 500 protesters walked from Long Beach City College to Lakewood City Hall.
-After the local curfew had passed, a group of approximately 100 protesters returned to the street, forcing law enforcement officers to use pepper ball rounds and smoke to disperse the crowd.

 Long Beach

 On May 31, hundreds of protesters showed up to condemn police brutality on Ocean Avenue in Long Beach.
 There were reports of heavy looting and vandalism at 5:00 p.m. at the Pike Outlets.